npm/gauge/README.md

 * **Plumbing**: The class to use to actually generate the gauge for printing.
 This defaults to `require('gauge/plumbing')` and ordinarly you shouldn't need to override this.
+* **cleanupOnExit**: Defaults to true.
+Ordinarily we register an exit handler to make sure your cursor is turned back on and the progress bar erased when your process exits, even if you Ctrl-C out or otherwise exit unexpectedly.
+You can disable this and it won't register the exit handler.

 [has-unicode]: https://www.npmjs.com/package/has-unicode
 [themes]: #themes